ChanthMiao/ghc-wiki-mirror/commentary/compiler/recompilation-avoidance.md

 the plugin changes as we expect the new modifications to the plugin to effect the module we are currently compiling.

 The solution is the same in both cases -- rather than just depending on the interface file, we also depend on the hash of the resulting object files.
-Ifthe hash of the object file changes, then the module is recompiled.
+If the hash of the object file changes, then the module is recompiled.

 The dependencies are calculated using the `getLinkDeps`, which is also